 Charles W. Ergen.
 Mr. Ergen has served as our executive Chairman since November 2009 and Chairman of the Board of Directors since our formation in 2007.
 Mr. Ergen served as our Chief Executive Officer from our formation in 2007 until November 2009.
-Mr. Ergen serves as executive Chairman and has been Chairman of the Board of Directors of DISH since its formation and, during the past five years, has held executive officer and director positions with DISH Network, most recently serving as the Chief Executive Officer of DISH from March 2015 to December 2017.
+Mr. Ergen serves as executive Chairman and has been Chairman of the Board of Directors of DISH Network Corporation ("DISH") since its formation and, during the past five years, has held executive officer and director positions with DISH and its subsidiaries (together with DISH, "Dish Network") most recently serving as the Chief Executive Officer of DISH from March 2015 to December 2017.